graphprotocol/graph-client/README.md

 Then, make sure to have `MY_API_TOKEN` defined when you run `process.env` at runtime.

-You can also specify environment varibles to be filled at build time (during `graphclient build` run) by using the env-var name directly:
+You can also specify environment variables to be filled at build time (during `graphclient build` run) by using the env-var name directly:

 ```yaml
 sources: